CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

 				return
     ```

     The function on line `50` is trying to bind the port to a given hostname.
 In the case of the compose approach, the hostname is `backend` but this is not true in the case of Kubernetes where the Pods have a (partly) random name.
 We could change the config from `backend` to `0.0.0.0`, this will make the backend to work.
+Sadly the same config file is also used by the frontend, they share the same volume.

+    !!!
+Error "Configuration in volumes"
+        Storing configurations on a volume and share it in between deployments is a bad practise.
+You should no change the configuration files on the fly.
+And you might need to use different configuration for different deployments.

-Sadly the same config file is also used by the frontend, they share the ame volume.
-This is not a priory a good practise because it causes errors like the one here.
-In addition, for this kind of application deployments, the best is to change as little as possible so we can still get updates from upstream.
-For this case, we will try to duplicate the config volume, one for the frontend one for the backend:
+    In the case of these kind of application deployments, sadly the best is to change as little as possible so we can still get updates from upstream.
+For this case, we will try to duplicate the config volume, one for the frontend one for the backend (and "we will pretend we never saw that"):

     ```sh
+    $ cp 4cat-config-persistentvolumeclaim.yaml 4cat-config-front-persistentvolumeclaim.yaml

     $ diff 4cat-config-persistentvolumeclaim.yaml 4cat-config-front-persistentvolumeclaim.yaml -U 2
     --- 4cat-config-persistentvolumeclaim.yaml	2024-12-10 15:48:29.123813479 +0200
     +++ 4cat-config-front-persistentvolumeclaim.yaml	2024-12-12 15:55:41.207227320 +0200